 • A short report describing the algorithm.
 The report should be maximum 6 pages in Springer LNCS format.
+Bibliographic references at the end of the report will not be counted towards the page limit.

 The final ranking will be decided by the competition committee based both on the results of the scoreboard and the quality/novelty of the report.
 Submissions should be sent to the competition organizers within the deadline using the following email address: displib2025competition@gmail.com